Capricorn397/Dissertation/README.md

 # Dissertation
-The Server and web interface for mu dissertation
+The Server and web interface for my dissertation